Dark Thoughts (Lil Tecca song)

 "Dark Thoughts" is a song by American rapper Lil Tecca.
-It was released on March 14, 2025, through Republic Records, as the lead single of his fifth studio album Dopamine.
+It was released on March 14, 2025, through Republic Records, as the lead single of his fifth studio album, Dopamine.
 The song was written by Tecca and was produced by the Danish producer Lucas Scharff.

 Composition

 "Dark Thoughts" features an "upbeat and bouncy melody" in the style of Pharrell Williams's work with the Neptunes, drawing particular comparisons to "Frontin'" and "Beautiful".
 In the song, Tecca talks to his girlfriend and assures her that he will always lend her an ear.

 Critical reception

 Michael Saponara at Billboard saw the song as an example of Tecca "getting in his pop bag" as he delivers a "soundtrack to a night out on the rooftop bars" and ups "his artistry to new heights" in the process.
 Devin Morton of HotNewHipHop elaborated that the song showcases Tecca's growth as an artist into a "more capable" songmaker and called "Dark Thoughts" a contender for "the best track of his career" even though it is not a new "stylistic choice".
 Morton thought the chorus was the climax of the song, calling his vocal delivery "infectious".

+HotNewHipHop ranked the song as the 10th best rap song of 2025.